JamChaos/UE4-NeRF/README.md

 ## Requirement

-- Windows
+- **Windows**

-- RTX 2000 & 3000 series.
-A single 3090 GPU can support real-time visualization of an area of approximately 600m\*600m with a resolution of 1920*1080 and a frame rate of 40 frames per second.
+- **RTX 2000 & 3000 series**.
+A single 3090 GPU can support real-time rendering of an area of approximately 600m\*600m with a resolution of 1920*1080 and a frame rate of 40 frames per second.

 ## Usage